What do we know?

 When is my deadline?

-It is proposed that the commencement date for auto-enrolment will be 1st October 2023 and it is being suggested that a phased entry system over 15 months will be implemented, dependent on the number of employees you have.
+The commencement date for auto-enrolment will be 1st January 2024 and it is being suggested that a phased entry system over 15 months will be implemented, dependent on the number of employees you have.
 The first phase will include all employers that have over 25 employees.

 But we already offer a pension to our Employees?